 - Crackerjack— This medal is awarded to individuals who earn a minimum of six Crackerjack badges.
 These badges encourage manufacturing career exploration and creative application of manufacturing knowledge.

 - Insider— This medal is awarded to individuals who earn a minimum of five Insider badges.
 Working on these badges will help you acquire manufacturing career success skills and on-the-job manufacturing experience.

-Badge earners who earn all six of the medals listed above will receive a 360 eTECH scholarship which can be used to earn 360’s 16-credit Production Technologies certificate.
+Badge earners who earn all six of the medals listed above are eligible to apply for a 360 eTECH scholarship which can be used to earn the 16-credit Production Technologies certificate from 360 eTECH.
 This covers tuition, fees, books, and subscriptions and is valued at $4,000.